Lydian-Des/Lyd-Modules-VCVRack/LydD-Modules/README.md

 Inputs & Parameters::

-- Big Pitch - Huge Knob on the left, controls pitch of outer winding.
+- Big Pitch - controls pitch of outer winding.
 Input top of left-hand triangle of jacks.

-- Little Pitch - Medium Knob below and to the left of Big Pitch, controls pitch of inner winding.
+- Little Pitch - controls pitch of inner winding.
 Input Bottom-left of left-hand triangle.

-- FM - Small Knob below and to the right of Big Pitch, also attenuverts input.
+- FM -  also attenuverts input.
 Input Bottom-left of left-hand triangle.

-- Drive - Medium Knob right friggin next to Big Pitch.
-No input yet, coming very soon, as well as putting it somewhere else.
+- Drive - its distortion, like the drive in the Fundamentals VCF.

-- Radial Difference - Small Knob top of right-hand triangle of Knobs, controls difference between inner and outer radii.
+- Radial Difference - controls difference between inner and outer radii.

-- Input top of right-hand triangle of jacks.

-- Big Windings - Small Knob bottom-left of right-hand triangle, weighted average of number of times around outer circle for   one rotation of base sin.
-Input bottom-left of right-hand triangle.
+- Big Windings -weighted average of number of times around outer circle for one rotation of base sin.

-- Little Windings - Small Knob bottom-right of right-hand triangle, weighted average of number of times around inner circle   for one rotation of base sin.
-Input bottom-right of right-hand triangle.
+- Little Windings -weighted average of number of times around inner circle   for one rotation of base sin.

-- Equation switch - top left, chooses equations, joyously named 'Electron', 'Folding', and 'Toroid'.
+- Equation switch - chooses equations, joyously named 'Electron', 'Folding', and 'Toroid'.

-- LFO 1 - button on left-hand side, turns Big Pitch (outer circle) into LFO.
+- LFO 1 -turns Big Pitch (outer circle) into LFO.

-- LFO 2 - button on right-hand side, does the same for Little Pitch (inner circle).
+- LFO 2 - does the same for Little Pitch (inner circle).